 When we look back at how far we’ve come – the projects we’ve completed, the clients we work with – it’s surprising to think Marawar has had such an impact on the industry.

-Marawar has become a state-wide force in the commercial, residential, civil construction and maintenance industry.
+Marawar has become a state-wide force in the property & project services industry.

 And as we’ve done so, we’ve started a ripple effect that’s transforming our industry and the lives, prospects and potential of Aboriginal people and communities throughout WA.